joaquinmenendez/Authenticator/Lambdas/README.md

 The policy we used is in [`configuration_s3.json`](https://raw.githubusercontent.com/joaquinmenendez/Facial_Recognition_Pipeline/master/multimedia/configuration_s3.json?token=AKLBVDXAUB7C5CAKASBDOEC6VD47Q)

 **Lambda**
-tHE Lambda function tooks a video in a bucket and generates images in a .jpg format in the same Bucket.
+This Lambda function tooks a video in a bucket and generates images in a .jpg format in the same Bucket.
 The lambda function can be called with a POST request.
 The folder `Lambdas` contains the `getVideo.py` script that goes inside the Lambda function, a bash script `call_getVideo.sh` to send the POST request and a JSON file with the fields you must complete to run the POST.